ZencareJake/slack-updates/README.md

 ## Future iterations

-- A `clear` functionality to clear your status
+- ✅ A `clear` functionality to clear your status - Completed January 23rd, 2025
+- ✅ Include ability to pause notifications - Completed January 23rd, 2025
 - Automation to run the app at certain times of the day
 - Automation to run the app when certain actions take place
 - Update presence
-- ✅ Include ability to pause notifications - Completed January 23rd, 2025